 At Vancouver School of Theology he teaches subjects as various as preaching, biblical interpretation, leadership, church history, and writing.
 He has previously taught as an adjunct at Garrett-Evangelical Theological Seminary, North Park Theological Seminary, Northern Seminary, and Wheaton College.
-In Vancouver he has preached at churches as varied as Tenth Church (a multi-site megachurch with the Christian and Missionary Alliance), St. Gregory’s Armenian Orthodox Church, Canadian Memorial United Church of Canada, Duke Chapel, Christ Church Cathedral (Anglican), Durham Cathedral (UK), and a variety of congregations in Presbyterian, Mennonite, Plymouth Brethren, and evangelical denominations.
-He has participated in theological education on four continents, including writing about churches in Kenya, South Sudan, Uganda and Rwanda and lecturing and preaching in Indonesia, the Philippines, France, and the UK.
+He has preached at churches as varied as Tenth Church (a multi-site megachurch with the Christian and Missionary Alliance), St. Gregory’s Armenian Orthodox Church, Canadian Memorial United Church of Canada, Duke Chapel, Christ Church Cathedral (Anglican), Durham Cathedral (UK), and a variety of congregations in Presbyterian, Mennonite, Plymouth Brethren, Pentecostal, and evangelical denominations.
+He has participated in theological education on four continents, including writing about churches in Kenya, South Sudan, Uganda and Rwanda and lecturing and preaching in Hong Kong, Indonesia, the Philippines, France, and the UK.

 - Contemporary Trinitarian Thought - TH6/780 (3.0)

 - Preaching & Eschatology - HOM/TH6/703 (3)

 - Christianity and Judaism in Greco-Roman Antiquity - HIS500 (3)

 - Theology and Biblical Interpretation - HIS/TH6/715 (3)